New Castle County, Delaware: Federal government

-New Castle nowadays is a strongly Democratic county.
-Because its population is almost double the combined population of Kent and Sussex, the winner in New Castle County has also won Delaware overall in each of the last seventeen presidential elections.
+New Castle is a strongly Democratic county.
+Because its population is almost double the combined population of Kent and Sussex, the winner in New Castle County has also won Delaware overall in each of the last eighteen presidential elections.
 In 1992, 2000, 2004 and 2016, the Republican candidate carried Kent and Sussex, only to lose New Castle by double digits–enough of a margin to swing the entire state to the Democrats.
 New Castle was a bellwether from 1936 to 1996, as it backed the national winner in every presidential election.
+It became the longest-running national bellwether after 1996, when Okanogan County, Washington, voted for Bob Dole.
+In 2000, Valencia County, New Mexico became the longest presidential bellwether.

-Notably former Governor Ronald Reagan won the county by just one vote over President Jimmy Carter in 1980.
-This changed when Al Gore won the county in 2000 and, like many urban counties, New Castle stayed Democratic ever since.
+Former governor Ronald Reagan won the county by just one vote over President Jimmy Carter in 1980.
+The county was won by the Republican presidential candidate from 1980 through 1988.
+This changed when Bill Clinton won the county in 1992 and, like many urban counties, New Castle stayed Democratic ever since.